-So you have made it through another stormy winter and wet miserable spring and its time to start looking at the outside of your property to get ready for next year’s onslaught by the weather.
+UPVC windows?
+So you have made it through another stormy winter and wet miserable spring.
+It’s time to start looking at the outside of your property.
+Time to get ready for next year’s onslaught by the weather.
 Drafty, leaky and rotten timber frame windows need replacing and you don’t know where to start?

 Like most of us you will have a budget to work to and the cost of the wooden windows seem a bit costly!
 So why don’t you consider the uPVC window option?
 So how do you go about it?
-On the website there are various options on the styles of uPVC windows available – Casements, Tilt and Turn and Fully reversible.
+On the website there are various options on the styles of uPVC windows available – Casements, Tilt and Turn, Fully reversible and Sliding Sash.
 So what are they and what do they do?

 What exactly is a casement window?
-Put in simpler terms these windows could be described as an outward opening (UK windows are all designed to open outwards) window sash, complete with frame.
+These windows are described as an outward opening.
+Also a window sash, complete with frame.
 So all you need to do is install this frame plus opening sash into your brickwork opening.
-Yes, the window can be fitted directly into your brickwork opening (your fitter will ensure the proper materials are used), so all you have to do is measure your opening size in mm to ensure you purchase the correct size.
-It is advisable to get the builder/fitter to check before ordering – some tradesmen will allow for 5mm-10mm tolerance on the measurements -smaller than the opening – to ensure a trouble free fitting.
+The window is fitted directly into your brickwork opening. (your fitter will ensure the proper materials are used) Additionally all you have to do is measure your opening size in mm to ensure you purchase the correct size.
+It is advisable to get the builder/fitter to check before ordering.
+Some tradesmen will allow for 5mm-10mm tolerance on the measurements.
+Hence smaller than the opening to ensure a trouble free fitting.

-Use the same calculator layout as in the above example to select your inward opening tilt and turn windows – The tilt mechansim in operation is shown in the image – the window opens at the top, tilts inwards to allow for ventilation without having to fully open the window.
-Due to the strength of the mechanisms used, and especially the hinges, these windows can be used as a novel method of introducing a new doorway.
+Use the same calculator layout as in the above example to select your inward opening tilt and turn windows.
+The tilt mechanism in operation is shown in the image.
+The window opens at the top, tilts inwards to allow for ventilation without having to fully open the window.
+Due to the strength of the mechanisms used!
+And especially the hinges!
+These windows can be used as a novel method of introducing a new doorway.
 (Maximum Height 2100mm)

 So How does a top hung reversible window work?

-Due to the design of the window mechanism, the window operates with a single handle – situated in the centre of the frame.
-When the handle is used to open the window, the window simply pushes outward initially and the sliding part of the operation permits the top of the window to drop down and then the swivel can take place.
-Simply put – when fully ooperated the top of the outside glazing is on the inside at the bottom – You can clean the complete outside of the window from the inside!
+Due to the design of the window mechanism, the window operates with a single handle.
+Situated in the centre of the frame.
+When the handle is used to open the window, the window simply pushes outward initially.
+The sliding part of the operation permits the top of the window to drop down and then the swivel can take place.
+Simply put – when fully operated the top of the outside glazing is on the inside at the bottom.
+You can clean the complete outside of the window from the inside!
 Again, simply choose your window design and complete the calculator for your prices.